vandanasnh/Meal-Planning-Shopping-List/README.md

-# groceri.es
+# Meal Planning Shopping-List

-This repository contains all source code for hosting your own groceri.es app. groceri.es is a webapplication to manage your own recipes, planning your meals for the week and it automatically creates a groceries list for you to do shopping.
+This repository contains all source code for hosting your own Shopping list app.
+It is a webapplication to manage your own recipes, planning your meals for the week and it automatically creates a  list for you to do shopping.

-groceri.es is built by [Jurian Sluiman](https://jurian.slui.mn) and its design of groceri.es is opinionated how I perform my meal planning and grocery shopping in the last years.
+its design is opinionated how I perform my meal planning and grocery shopping in the last years.

 ![Screenshot of the home page](https://bitbucket.org/juriansluiman/groceri.es/raw/540b866f193c0b8aea1577c645b8a80d10de5f67/docs/screenshot.png)

 ## Functional design
-The basic idea is you do you groceries weekly and plan the meals ahead for that week.
+The basic idea is you do you  weekly and plan the meals ahead for that week.
 You can skip days if you plan to eat outdoors, this is your planning for meals you cook yourself.